Diminished Value Claim: Arizona

 Were you in an auto accident in Arizona that wasn’t your fault?
 If so, you’re eligible to file a diminished value claim.
 After a vehicle has been damaged, it immediately loses value.
-Repairs can restore a portion of the lost value, but even the best repairs won’t bring it back to full value.
-The remaining loss in value, however, is not totally lost.
-Known as diminished value, it is recoverable when you take the right steps.
+Repairs can only restore a portion of the lost value.
+Unfortunately, the best repairs won’t take an accident off your vehicle’s record.
+However, the remaining loss in value is not totally lost.
+It can be recovered through a diminished value claim in Arizona.

 Statute of Limitations: 2 years from the date of loss